While setting goals to eat healthier, exercise more or lose weight is important, why not aim for something even more impactful?

 The blood products donated through Garth Englund help patients at UCHealth’s Longs Peak Hospital in Longmont, Poudre Valley Hospital in Fort Collins, Medical Center of the Rockies in Loveland, UCHealth Greeley Hospital and Estes Park Medical Center.

-A single trauma patient can need upward of 80 units, Borrego said.
+A single trauma patient can need upward of 80 units.
 People also need blood products for cancer treatments and other medical conditions.

 Learn CPR